fido-device-onboard/pri-fidoiot/component-samples/demo/device/README.md

 - `fidoalliance.fdo.pem.dev`

   The location of the PEM file containing the device keys (private and public).
-  If not set, a hardcoded key is used - see the Java source for details.
+  If not set, file `./device.pem` is used by default.

-  There is no default configured.
-Provide value `./device.pem` to use the existing default EC-256 key-pair.

 - `fidoalliance.fdo.device.service.info.mtu`